vivektara24/Sim-to-Real-Reinforcement-Learning-for-Robotic-Arm-Control-in-Radiochemical-Workflows/README.md

   <tbody>
     <tr><td>Object Initial Position</td><td>+𝒰(-0.02cm, 0.02cm)</td></tr>
     <tr><td>Object Position Observation Noise</td><td>+𝒰(0.00cm, 0.02cm)</td></tr>
-    <tr><td>Joint Observation Noise</td><td>+𝒰(0.00°, 5.73°)</td</tr>
+    <tr><td>Joint Observation Noise</td><td>+𝒰(0.00°, 5.73°)</td></tr>
     <tr><td>Action Noise</td><td>+𝒰(0.00°, 5.73°)</td><td></tr>
   </tbody>
 </table>

+_**Table 1**.
+Domain randomization parameters and associated noise distributions applied during policy training._

 #### _Problem Statement_

-This study solves the problem of a Pick-and-Place task using a deep reinforcment learning algorithm.
-Pick-and-Place is a high-level robot manipulation task, which involves the robot manipulator picking up a specific object and bringing it to a target location.
-The task is decomposed into a sequence of subtasks, with the reward function transitioning between stages upon completion of each preceding subtask.
-The enviroment is defined without obstacles.
+This study addresses the problem of a Pick-and-Place task using the Soft Actor-Critic (SAC) deep reinforcement learning algorithm.
+Pick-and-Place is a high-level robot manipulation task, which involves the robotic manipulator picking up a specified object and transporting it to a given target location.
+Following the task decomposition proposed by Kim et al. (2023), the task is structured as a sequence of subtasks--reaching, grasping, and placing.
+However, rather than training seperate policies for each stage, a single policy is learned using a stage-based reward formulation in which the reward function transitions upon successful completion of each preceding subtask.

 The Lite 6 robot model used in this work, lacks actuated finger joints, preventing the simulation of a full grasp-and-release cycle.
 As a result task success is defined by successful completion of the grasping subtask, operationalized as positioning the object within the gripper's effective grasp radius.

 Isaac Lab's Seattle Lab Table serves as the primary workspace for all manipulation tasks.
-The manipulation object is a cube, modeled as a rigid body with a dimension of 27.8mm, mass of 600g, and coefficinet of static friction 1.0.The enviroment is defined without obstacles.
-At the start of each episode, both the position and orientation of the object are randomized to promote policy robustness.
+The manipulation object is a cube, modeled as a rigid body with a dimension of 27.8mm, mass of 600g, and coefficient of static friction 1.0.
+The enviroment is defined without obstacles.

 ## Results

 The proposed autotuning approach resulted in a **31.4% reduction in total joint position RMSE**, with improvements observed across all six joints.
-Joint-wise RMSE values before and after tuning are summarized in Table 1.
+Joint-wise RMSE values pre- and post-tuning are summarized in Table 2.

 <table align="center">